-For IOL Members who are a Leader in the wider field of outdoor learning and champion of good practice and innovation Outdoor Ambassador Displays a personal passion and enthusiasm for outdoor learning Influences and shapes practice at a regional or national level Guiding Approach Champions high standards of reflective and ethical practice Promotes responsible and sustainable use of the outdoors Professional Practice Uses critical reflection to continually develop Demonstrates an on-going commitment to and benefit from CPD Designing Learning Leads and innovates to extend the boundaries of outdoor learning Involves others in the planning, delivery and evaluation of learning Facilitating Learning Uses a range of styles to facilitate impactful and lasting learning Develops the expertise of self and others to deliver outdoor learning Experience An established Accredited Practitioner of the Institute for Outdoor Learning with a depth of experience and evidence of influencing the wider field of Outdoor Learning beyond their workplace or specialist interest area Has been involved in delivering Outdoor Learning for 10 years or more for example, senior instructor, tutor, teacher, lecturer, youth worker, trainer, facilitator, head of OE, deputy / centre manager, etc. Involves Recommended IOL Leadership Workshop.
-LPIOL Coaching to reflect on all aspects of your career so far and where you are going next Fees IOL Leadership Workshop (recommended) £200 for APIOL Members, £250 for IOL Members, £250 for AHOEC Members or £375 for non IOL Members LPIOL application with approved prior experience- £250 LPIOL application including IOL Leadership Workshop - £450
+For IOL Members who are a Leaders in the wider field of outdoor learning and champion of good practice and innovation Outdoor Ambassador Displays a personal passion and enthusiasm for outdoor learning Influences and shapes practice at a regional or national level Guiding Approach Champions high standards of reflective and ethical practice Promotes responsible and sustainable use of the outdoors Professional Practice Uses critical reflection to continually develop Demonstrates an on-going commitment to and benefit from CPD Designing Learning Leads and innovates to extend the boundaries of outdoor learning Involves others in the planning, delivery and evaluation of learning Facilitating Learning Uses a range of styles to facilitate impactful and lasting learning Develops the expertise of self and others to deliver outdoor learning Experience An established Outdoor Learning Practitioner of the Institute for Outdoor Learning with a depth of experience and evidence of influencing the wider field of Outdoor Learning beyond their workplace or specialist interest area.
+Has been involved in delivering Outdoor Learning for 10 years or more for example, senior instructor, tutor, teacher, lecturer, youth worker, trainer, facilitator, head of OE, deputy / centre manager, etc. Involves Recommended IOL Strategic Leadership Workshop.
+LPIOL Coaching to reflect on all aspects of your career so far and where you are going next Fees Full IOL membership required - See website for how to join.
+IOL Strategic Leadership Workshop (recommended) - fee as per course.
+LPIOL application £250